 While chess is well known as an aid to early childhood education, recent research indicates cognitive benefits for the aged as well.
-WaveLength will offer chess activity and programs to seniors homes and seniors community and recreation centres.
+Chess Wise will offer chess activity and programs to seniors homes and seniors community and recreation centres.

 If you or your organization would like to know more, please contact Chess Nova Scotia at email@example.com.
 If you are eager to get started, see Learn to Play.

 Pawn Waves: The Nova Scotia After-School Chess Program

-Brain Waves is an after-school project for all schools in Nova Scotia (starting September 2020).
+Pawn Waves is an after-school project for all schools in Nova Scotia (starting September 2022).
 Its interactive design will allow adults or seniors with no previous knowledge of chess to facilitate immediate chess learning & play.

 With chess, children learn courtesy, patience, and self-reliance as they concentrate, analyze, imagine, and decide.
 Chess is also universal.
 It accommodates the full diversity of cultural and individual difference.